grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 **Which are the key metrics for your business that you want to monitor and alert on?**

 - Find events that are important to know about and not so trivial or frequent that recipients ignore them.
 - Alerts should only be created for big events that require immediate attention or intervention.
 - Consider quality over quantity.

-**Which type of Alerting do you want to use?**

-- Choose between Grafana-managed Alerting or Grafana Mimir or Loki-managed Alerting; or both.

 **How do you want to organize your alerts and notifications?**

 - Be selective about who you set to receive alerts.
-Consider sending them to whoever is on call or a specific Slack channel.
+Consider sending them to the right teams, whoever is on call, and the specific channels.
+- Think carefully about priority and severity levels.
-- Automate as far as possible using the Alerting API or alerts as code (Terraform).
+- Automate as far as possible provisioning Alerting resources with the API or Terraform.

+**Which information should you include in notifications?**

+- Consider who the alert receivers and responders are.
+- Share information that helps responders identify and address potential issues.
+- Link alerts to dashboards to guide responders on which data to investigate.

 **How can you reduce alert fatigue?**

 - Avoid noisy, unnecessary alerts by using silences, mute timings, or pausing alert rule evaluation.
 - Continually tune your alert rules to review effectiveness.
 Remove alert rules to avoid duplication or ineffective alerts.
-- Think carefully about priority and severity levels.
 - Continually review your thresholds and evaluation rules.